7085/netscan.js/README.md

 The fetch API is usually the best technology, as observed in the tests.
-It can scan a large number of hosts in a relatively small amount of time and also supports something called "opaque" requests.
+It can scan a large number of hosts in a relatively small amount of time and also supports something called "opaque" requests, which leak some useful additional information.
 Those can be used to determine if a remote host understands the HTTP protocol even if it does not send CORS headers.
-The only downside is that a very new browser version is required and several browsers still do not support this new API.
+The only downside is that a very new browser version is required and several browsers still do not support this new API, but will in the near future.

 XMLHttpRequests also have a good performance.
 Like "fetch"-requests the browser does not impose very restricitve limitations on the amount of requests which can be dispatched concurrently.

 Websockets perform significantly worse.
 Browsers have certain hard limits on the number of simultaneously created Websockets.
-Firefox caps this number at 200.
+Firefox for example caps this number at 200.
+This varies accross browsers.
 The number of sockets which are active at the same time has to be controlled and limited by the library.
-This increases the scan time.
+This increases the scan time fundamentally.

 The last variant of establishing a connection by creating a HTML element is the slowest.
-Simultaneous requests are severly limited.
+The amount of simultaneous requests is severly limited by browser implementations.
 Scans using this method can take a very long time.
 In addition no internal state changes can be accessed, thus less detailed information gathered.

 #### Host scan
 Host discovery is based mainly on timing information.
 The time it takes between starting a